Kathleen Campbell Garwood, Ph.D.

 - 2015-2016: Campbell, K. T. Morris Grant for Scholarly Research, Principal Investigator.

 - “Forecasting Treatment outcomes for the Future Drug and Alcohol Rehabilitation Center.”
 Advances in Business and Management Forecasting.
-Miori, V. V., Garwood, K. C., & Cardamone, C. (in press, 2017).
+Miori, V. V., Garwood, K. C., & Cardamone, C. (2017).

 - “Measuring Agreement Among Ranks: Sustainability an Application.”
 International Journal of Business Intelligence Research, 7 (1).
 Garwood, K. C. & Graziosi, A. S. (2016)